 Once you know how much you’re overlapping, these best practices to help you optimize in the future:

 Avoid: Sending the same advertising identifiers for targeting to more than one SAN.

 Solution: If you have a list of prior customers or power users, segment them by the network they were originally acquired from as that network has proven the ability to reach the user.
-Whenever targeting specific users on a network, make sure to blacklist those users from all other networks to prevent overlap.
-Once a network has failed to reach a user, then remove them from all blacklists and try a new network or multiple networks.
+Whenever targeting specific users on a network, make sure to blocklist those users from all other networks to prevent overlap.
+Once a network has failed to reach a user, then remove them from all blocklists and try a new network or multiple networks.

 Avoid: Running multiple media partners who purchase inventory from the same providers.